persuaded9041/poke-solus-fr/README.md

 <img src="boxart/box-front-solus-triple.png">
 </p>

-Pokémon Solus RGB is a near-vanilla "faithful" romhack of Pokémon Red/Blue for Game Boy, with a focus on an enhanced **solo gameplay experience**.
+Pokémon Solus RGB is a minimal, near-vanilla, faithful romhack of Pokémon Red/Blue for Game Boy, with a focus on an enhanced **solo gameplay experience**.
 It is based on the [disassembly of Pokémon Red and Blue][pokered].

 For a detailed look at all the changes in this romhack, read the [Feature Log][featurelog].
 For a video overview, watch the [trailer][trailer].